End-to-End Quantum Algorithms for the Jones Polynomial: Introduction

 Having established an efficiently verifiable benchmark, we demonstrate how our pipeline can be used to estimate resource requirements for \emph{quantum advantage}, in terms of \emph{time to solution} and \emph{energy consumption}.
 After fixing the output precision and assuming a \emph{realistic noise model} for a \emph{near-term} quantum computer of given specifications, we identify braid sizes that can be successfully attacked with our algorithm.
 We also quantify the classical computational resources necessary to compute the same quantity within the same error.
+Our family of random braids might neither be representative of the average case nor capture the most difficult instances.
+Yet, if we assume that the classically hard instances are at least as hard as our family of braids, then the benchmark provides a conservative estimate for where quantum advantage is possible.

-Random braids effectively correspond to random quantum circuits from a universal gateset and are expected to be efficient scramblers of quantum information~\cite{Yang_2019,mann2017complexity}, and so are expected to be \emph{hard to simulate classically} in general.
-The tools provided in this work enable one to narrow down the focus of the search for instances for which there is a near-term quantum computational advantage on a well-defined and well-studied problem in knot theory.
+Because the approximations of the Jones polynomial we consider are complete for DQC1 and BQP, which are classes widely believed to be classically hard, instances likely exist which are classically hard to solve.
+The tools provided in this work enable one to narrow down the focus of the search for instances exhibiting a near-term quantum computational advantage, specifically by lower bounding their \emph{size}.
 We envision that this practical approach inspires concrete quantification and identification of quantum advantage for other quantum-native problems.
+We hope our work stimulates new ideas towards quantum utility in the field of computational topology.